sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-04.md

 ## Introduction

-In this challenge, you will apply application settings using the Microsoft Azure Portal.
+In this challenge, you will apply application settings using the Azure Portal.
 You will then add the application settings to the TollBooth Starter Project.

 ## Description